 We utilize free cash flow to evaluate the cash generated by our operations and results of operations.
 We define free cash flow as net cash provided by (used in) operating activities less purchases of property and equipment (inclusive of the purchase and development of software and technology) plus proceeds from sales of property and equipment, as presented in our consolidated statement of cash flows.
 Management believes free cash flow is useful because it provides information to investors regarding the cash that was available in the period that was in excess of our needs to fund our capital expenditures and other investment needs.
 We define free cash flow less distributions to non-controlling interest as free cash flow (as defined above) less distributions to non-controlling interest, as presented in the net cash used in financing activities section of our consolidated statements of cash flows.
 Management believes that free cash flow less distributions to non-controlling interest is useful because it provides information to investors regarding the cash that was available in the period that was in excess of our needs to fund our capital expenditures, other investment needs, and cash distributions to our joint venture partner.
 Free cash flow and free cash flow less distributions to non-controlling interest do not represent our residual cash flow available for discretionary expenditures, as we have non-discretionary expenditures, including, but not limited to, repayment of outstanding balances under our ABL Facility, that are not deducted in calculating either free cash flow or free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow and free cash flow less distributions to non-controlling interest to non-controlling interest.
-Free cash flow and free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest.
-Free cash flow and free cash flow less distributions to non-controlling interest as a cash flow measurement.
+Free cash flow and free cash flow less distributions to non-controlling interest are non-GAAP financial measures and should not be considered as an alternative to cash provided by operating activities as a cash flow measurement.